What I Do

-In general, it is less expensive, less emotionally damaging and more effective in the longterm to use one of these Alternative Dispute Resolution processes for divorce.
+In general, it is less expensive, less emotionally damaging and more effective in the longterm to use one of these Alternative Dispute Resolution processes for divorce, especially for uncontested divorces.

 Increasingly clients simply do not want to go to court, where many details of their private lives are made public and the relationships with their children and other important family members are strained.

 For many, divorce must also be viewed as a financial problem, one that demands a business-like approach with “clear-headed” thinking and excellent planning for the future.
 This is accomplished much better with the alternatives to litigation that I practice.